Hackers News Hackers News

 Remote Code Execution and the Broader Risk

-The fix in version 0.9.6 addresses the root cause by blocking access to the caller, callee, and arguments properties within sandboxed code.
+A patched version, 0.9.6, is now available on npm.
+This update addresses the root cause of the vulnerability by restricting access to the caller, callee, and arguments properties within sandboxed code.

-Developers who cannot update right away should avoid running any untrusted JavaScript through the affected library until the patch has been properly applied and thoroughly tested in their own environment.
+• Isolate Untrusted Code: If an immediate update is not feasible, refrain from executing any untrusted JavaScript code through the affected library until the patch can be properly applied and thoroughly tested in your environment.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.